gootieno/ModuleRepo/Mod3-Workbook/Week7/Day2/03-css-selectors/README.md

 the HTML file (__index.html__), or use the element inspector in your browser's Developer Tools.

+Cypress tests are provided to confirm that your CSS generates the correct styling.
+However, the tests do not confirm that you used the most appropriate CSS selectors to accomplish the correct styling. **Pay close attention to the heading in each phase to make sure you are using the appropriate selectors for that phase.**

 ## Phase 1 - Select by id

 Find the title that appears between the cover image (textured paper), and the introduction page (outlined table).
-Make this title bold without modifying the other titles in the web page.
+Make this title bold without modifying the other titles on the web page.

 <img src="https://appacademy-open-assets.s3-us-west-1.amazonaws.com/Modular-Curriculum/content/week-07/practice-css-selectors/phase1.png"
     width="530"